Teeohbee/Tobester/README.md

 * Work on the css to make it look good (we all like beautiful things).

-Good luck and let the chitter begin!
+Good luck and let the tobester begin!